Aman-web2000/Aman-web2000/README.md

 Civil engineer who decided to start a journey to become a Data Scientist, when I discovered that there is an field where to be good, you need to be curious and like math, I fell in love right away. :heart_eyes:
     <ul>
-      <li>🔭 ...I'm currently seeking a Data Science/Analytics entry level job.</li>
+      <li>🔭 ...I'm currently seeking a Data Science/Machine Learning entry level job.</li>
-      <li>🌱 ...I’m currently studying Python and SQL.</li>
+      <li>🌱 ...I’m currently studying Deep Learning.</li>
       <li>👯 ...I’m looking to collaborate on any work with big value to my career.</li>
       <li>💬 ...Ask me about anything, If I can help, I'll be very happy.</li>
-      <li>🎮 ...I like games, anime and music, so if you like it too, we already have something to talk about.</li>
+      <li>🎮 ...I like games, anime and volleyball, so if you like it too, we already have something to talk about.</li>
-      <li>📚 ...But my passion is reading, I love books, literature, philosophy and horror novels.</li>
-      <li>📚 ...However, my addiction is in science fiction, especially Cyberpunk. ❤️❤️❤️</li>
-      <li>💬 ...My discord ID is: marcoshsq#0571 If you want to chat.</li>
+      <li>💬 ...My discord ID is: Aman_2000#3362 If you want to chat.</li>
     </ul>
 </div>
 <hr>